 If we use the same example as above and assume you drive 5,000 miles for work in 2021, your deduction would be $2,875 (5,000 x 57.5 cents).
 In this case, deducting your mileage would get you a higher deduction than the actual expense method.

-Deducting your mileage can save you a ton of time when it comes to bookkeeping; since you’re only tracking the number of miles that you drive for work, and not tracking every car-related purchase that you make, there’s less information and receipts to keep track of throughout the year.
+Deducting your mileage can save you a ton of time when it comes to bookkeeping; since you’re only tracking the number of miles you drive for work, and not tracking every car-related purchase you make, there’s less information and receipts to keep track of throughout the year.

 Note: There are a few eligibility requirements that you need to meet if you want to deduct your mileage, the most important being: